Noise Control Programs

 Why Proactive Programs Are Beneficial

-Most facilities address noise only after problems emerge (violations, injuries, complaints, or lost productivity), but by that point, it’s already cost you.
-Memtech helps facilities move beyond one-time tests by implementing strategic acoustic programs that deliver long-term control, accountability, and compliance.
+Many industrial and commercial facilities address noise or vibration concerns only after problems emerge (violations, injuries, complaints, or lost productivity), and urgent corrective actions can become disruptive and expensive.
+Memtech can assist in implementing strategic and proactive programs that deliver long-term benefits, accountability, and compliance.

-Left unchecked, noise leads to OSHA violations, community complaints, worker fatigue, and expensive retrofits.
-In commercial construction, poor acoustics can undermine productivity and privacy once buildings are occupied.
+Left unchecked, excessive noise or vibration can lead to OSHA violations, community complaints, worker fatigue, and expensive retrofits.
+In addition, poor acoustics can undermine productivity and privacy once buildings are occupied.

-By integrating measurement, modeling, and design recommendations early, we protect people, productivity, and projects, ensuring noise is controlled before it becomes a liability.
+By implementing optimum design recommendations in the early phases of a project, we protect people, productivity, and projects, ensuring noise is controlled before it becomes a liability.

-Left unchecked, noise leads to OSHA violations, community complaints, worker fatigue, and expensive retrofits.
-In commercial construction, poor acoustics can undermine productivity and privacy once buildings are occupied.
+Left unchecked, excessive noise or vibration can lead to OSHA violations, community complaints, worker fatigue, and expensive retrofits.
+In addition, poor acoustics can undermine productivity and privacy once buildings are occupied.

-By integrating measurement, modeling, and design recommendations early, we protect people, productivity, and projects, ensuring noise is controlled before it becomes a liability.
+By implementing optimum design recommendations in the early phases of a project, we protect people, productivity, and projects, ensuring noise is controlled before it becomes a liability.

 A structured, proactive noise control program: